Rapidan Dam: History

 Rapidan Dam was constructed from 1908 to 1910 by Consumers Power Company (successor of Washington County Light & Power), which became Northern States Power Company in 1916.
-The equipment used to generate power was: two 750kw pressure cased Francis turbines. with a 50kw exciter.
+The equipment used to generate power was two 750kw pressure-cased Francis turbines with a 50kw exciter.

-The hydroelectric equipment at the dam generated power from 1911 to 1965 for Northern States Power with an average annual production of 7.3 Gigawatt-hours.
+The hydroelectric equipment at the dam generated power from 1911 to 1965 for Northern States Power with an average annual production of 7.3 gigawatt-hours.

 1965 gate failure

-In 1965 a record-breaking 500-year flood damaged the dam.
+In 1965, a record-breaking 500-year flood damaged the dam.
 The flood brought high water levels and heavy ice downstream to the dam, and "ripped out" 6 of the 7 tainter gates.
-This was mostly caused by the tainter gates being positioned so that the bottom edge of the gate was submerged during a high water condition.
-The failure of the gates caused the water level in the reservoir to drop 9 feet and exposed 400 acres of mud flats.
+This was mostly caused by the tainter gates being positioned so that the bottom edges of the gates were submerged during a high-water condition.
+The failure of the gates caused the water level in the reservoir to drop 9 ft and exposed 400 acre of mud flats.

 In 1970 (or 1969), the dam was acquired by Blue Earth County, which has operated the facility since then.

-Two years later in 1972 Blue Earth County ruled that the dam should be rebuilt or torn down due to concerns over the impact of a collapse.
+Two years later in 1972, Blue Earth County ruled that the dam should be rebuilt or torn down due to concerns over the impact of a collapse.